 Are you tired of feeling like your projects are spinning out of control?
 Do you often find yourself curled up in the fetal position, wondering why you ever decided to take on such a daunting task?
 Project management techniques are here to save the day (and your sanity)!

 Maybe I'm being dramatic, but seriously—project management techniques are an essential part of any successful project, no matter how big or small.
-They help to keep everything organized and on track, preventing chaos and confusion from derailing your plans.
+They are easily accessible, usually through project management software, and can help to keep everything organized and on track, preventing chaos and confusion from derailing your plans.

 What Are Project Management Techniques?

-Project management techniques are a set of tools, processes, and methodologies that are used to manage projects from start to finish.
+Project management techniques are a set of tools, processes, and project management methodologies that are used to manage projects throughout the project life cycle.

 You can think of project management techniques like your own personal toolkit.
 You wouldn't try to fix a leaky faucet without a wrench, or put together a piece of furniture without a screwdriver, would you?
 So why would you try to manage a project without the right techniques?

-The key to success is finding the right mix of techniques that work best for your team and project goals.
+The key to success is therefore finding the right mix of strategies that work best for your team and project goals.
+That is why I am here to tell you about 12 different types of project management techniques that you can mix and match until you have the perfect methodology for you.

 12 Important Project Management Techniques